History of the Haudenosaunee: French and Indian Wars

 In the early 18th century, the Tuscarora gradually migrated northward toward Pennsylvania and New York after a bloody conflict with white settlers in North and South Carolina.
-Due to shared linguistic and cultural similarities, the Tuscarora gradually aligned with the Iroquois and entered the confederacy as the sixth Indian nation in 1722, after being sponsored by the Oneida.
+Due to shared linguistic and cultural similarities, the Tuscarora gradually aligned with the Haudenosaunee and entered the confederacy as the sixth Indian nation in 1722, after being sponsored by the Oneida.

-The Iroquois program toward the defeated tribes favored assimilation within the 'Covenant Chain' and Great Law of Peace, over wholesale slaughter.
+The Haudenosaunee program toward the defeated tribes favored assimilation within the 'Covenant Chain' and Great Law of Peace, over wholesale slaughter.
 Both the Lenni Lenape, and the Shawnee were briefly tributary to the Six Nations, while subjected Iroquoian populations emerged in the next period as the Mingo, speaking a dialect like that of the Seneca, in the Ohio region.
-During the War of Spanish Succession, known to Americans as "Queen Anne's War", the Iroquois remained neutral, through leaning towards the British.
-Anglican missionaries were active with the Iroquois and devised a system of writing for them.
+During the War of Spanish Succession, known to Americans as "Queen Anne's War", the Haudenosaunee remained neutral, through leaning towards the British.
+Anglican missionaries were active with the Haudenosaunee and devised a system of writing for them.